35 Medical Trivia Questions Only Geniuses Will Get Right

 D. A suspected carcinogenic component of mobile phones

 Black carbon is an air pollutant associated with respiratory and cardiovascular health problems, as well as climate change.
 In Western countries, vehicles are the main source, especially those with diesel engines.
 To minimize exposure, individuals can avoid walking near heavy traffic, while governments can pass regulations to improve air quality.
+Find out more ways climate change is making you sick.

 An iatrogenic health problem…